 Winchester High Street has always been the commercial center of the town.
 It has retained its lovely architecture and you can find plenty of nice stores and restaurants.

-Next time I am in Winchester, in addition to trying to go back to Wolvesey Castle, I have a few other things on my list!
+Next time I am in Winchester, in addition to trying to go back to Wolvesey Castle, I have a few other things on my list to do!
+If you have more time while you are in Winchester here are some more ideas.

 The City Museum